 Every day we're exposed to various sounds.
 Some of those sounds are loud and some are quiet.
 We're exposed to the most extreme loudness at clubs, festivals, or concerts.
 These consistent levels of loudness can be detrimental to your hearing, especially if you're exposed multiple times a week, month, or year.

 After attending a concert or festival, do your ears ring for hours or even days after?
-That's a condition called tinnitus (pron. tin-eye-tiss).
+That's a condition called tinnitus (pron. tin-eye-tiss) that can lead to longterm damage.

 What is tinnitus?